szermatt/mistty/docs/source/index.rst

 top of :file:`term.el`.

 :kbd:`M-x mistty` creates a buffer with an interactive shell.
-Inside that buffer, you can move freely and use your usual Emacs command and editing tools to run shell command and work with their output.
+Inside that buffer, you can move freely and use the usual Emacs commands and editing tools to run shell command and work with their output.

-You also have access to your shell's native command and editing tools, including TAB-completion and autosuggestions.
-You can safely run commands that take over the :ref:`entire screen<fullscreen>`, such as :command:`less` or :command:`vi`.
+In addition to these, you also have access to your shell's native command and editing tools, including TAB-completion and autosuggestions.

+Commands that take over the :ref:`entire screen<fullscreen>`, such as :command:`less` or :command:`vi` are also available.

 MisTTY` is known to work with :program:`bash`, :program:`zsh` and :program:`fish` on Linux and MacOS.
 It also supports non-shell